 No—they simply realize that they are in control of their results.
 For great leaders, external factors are an afterthought.
 They know that they are able to accomplish greatness regardless of their circumstances.

 Community Banks are no different.
 The banks that are achieving lofty cross-sales numbers and getting A+ quality credits at premium pricing believe they are worth more,

-I believe that you can’t coach height—that there are certain things that don’t change much.
+I believe that you can’t coach height—that certain things don’t change much.

 In this session, I’ll show you how you can dramatically improve the results driven by your executive team and its effectiveness.

-If you seem to be coaching the same people on the same things to no avail—the proverbial, “every day at the landscaping firm, the green side goes up and the brown side goes down”—and you’re wondering why you’re not seeing changes in behavior, you’re going to enjoy this, because I’ll show how to stop the chaos of no-impact coaching.
+If you seem to be coaching the same people on the same things to no avail—the proverbial, “every day at the landscaping firm, the green side goes up, and the brown side goes down”—and you’re wondering why you do not see changes in behavior, you’re going to enjoy this, because I’ll show how to stop the chaos of no-impact coaching.

 I believe that most people have at least a little bit of fear that they won’t be successful.